 Most of the political science course work required for the major is the same for BS and BA students, but the major for the BS includes a political science research component.
 The major for the BS also requires a set of mathematics and statistics courses as a foundation for research skills, while the major for the BA does not.

 Students in both programs must complete the requirements of the College of Liberal Arts and Sciences GE CLAS Core.

 All majors take these courses:

 - Introduction to American Politics

 - Four courses on topics such as political action, behavior, communication, and thought; international relations; comparative politics; and politics of specific world regions

-- Six or more advanced political sciences courses, which may include work in an emphasis area
+- Seven or more advanced political sciences courses, which may include work in an emphasis area

 If you are interested in teaching, consult with your academic adviser to prepare to apply to the College of Education's Teacher Education Program.